lowdigital/ffmpeg-converter-bat/README.md

 ### Drag and Drop

-1. Drag and drop a video file onto the batch file (`ffmpeg-converter.bat`).
+1. Drag and drop a video file onto the batch file (`converter.bat`).
 2. The script will automatically trim the video and save the processed version in the same directory.

 ### Command Line